SENERGY-Platform/openHAB-connector/README.md

 - some channels are not linked by default (missing dot)

 - if the value type ids have changed, you have to change them in the config.ini file
+- services = channels problem, openhab channels can be accessed with multiple data types e.g string and numbers
+- platform services only have one datatype

 # TODO
 - leerzeichen entfernen bei service name, service id ...